How to improve your account security

 The controls and recommendations may take some more effort to implement but are very important.

-- Identify the most sensitive data (crown jewels)
+Security governance | - Identify security and regulatory requirements - Identify the most sensitive data (crown jewels) - Cloud Security Training Plan |

-Security assurance- Configuration monitoring with AWS Config
+Security assurance | - Configuration monitoring with AWS Config |

-Identity and Access management- Centralized user repository
+Identity and Access management | - Centralized user repository – Organization Policies (SCPs) |

-Threat detection- Investigate most Amazon GuardDuty findings
+Threat detection | - Investigate most Amazon GuardDuty findings |

-Vulnerability management- Manage vulnerabilities in your infrastructure and perform pentesting
+Vulnerability management | - Manage vulnerabilities in your infrastructure and perform pentesting - Manage vulnerabilities in your application |

-- Discover sensitive data with Amazon Macie
+Data protection | - Data Encryption (AWS KMS) - Backups - Discover sensitive data with Amazon Macie |

-- No secrets in your code AWS Secrets Manager
+Application security | - Involve security teams in development - No secrets in your code AWS Secrets Manager |

-- Redundancy using multiple Availability Zones
+Incident response | - Define Incident response playbooks - Redundancy using multiple Availability Zones |

 Link to the updated content and more information on each recommendation